PuzzleLearning/road-trip/README.md

 ##### Input

-The first line of the input gives the number of test cases, T.
+The first line of the input gives the number of test cases, **T**.

-T test cases follow.
+**T** test cases follow.

 The first line of each test case contains three integers: the number **N** of cities, the number **M** of roads, and the number **K** of Peter's questions.

 2M lines -- M pairs of two lines -- follow.
-In each pair, the first line contains two different integers x and y that describe one bidirectional road between the x-th city and the y-th city.
+In each pair, the first line contains two different integers *x* and *y* that describe one bidirectional road between the *x-th city* and *the y-th city*.
 The second line contains **24** integers `Cost[t] (0 <= t <= 23)` that indicate the time cost, in hours, to use the road when departing at t o'clock on that road.
 It is guaranteed that `Cost[t] <= to Cost[t+1]+1` `(0 <= t <= 22)` and `Cost[23] <= Cost[0]+1`.